 XMI Names

-MOF Elements of the SBVR XMI Metamodel
+MOF Elements of the SBVR MOF Metamodel

 A named element is tagged with an ‘org.omg.xmi.xmiName’ tag if its XMI name differs from its MOF name.
 XMI names are determined from MOF names by upcasing each character that follows a blank and then removing the blank.
 The names, because they come from the SBVR vocabularies, do not contain any characters that are invalid in XML identifiers.